pateldhwani26/Google-Data-Analytics-Certificate/README.md

 * They never create row names.
 * They make printing easier.

+# Working with data frames

+Let's work with pre-installed Diamonds dataset

+* install.packages("tidyverse")
+* library(ggplot2)

+Load the dataset:

+* data("diamonds")

+Add the dataframe to our data viewer:

+* View(diamonds)

+head() to get the first 6 rows, to get the quick preview of the dataset:

+* head(diamonds)

+To see the structure of the dataset use:

+* str()
+* colnames()

+To make changes to our dataframe:
+( mutate() is part of dyplyr package, which is tidyverse, so make sure to load it)

+Input mutate and tell R to add column (carat_2) to the diamonds dataframe and multiple column carat with 100
+* mutate()

 # Tidy Data (R)

 A way of standardizing the organization of data within R.